Our GMAT Club: Test Talk with Stacy Blackman Consulting’s AdCom

 Should I submit a test score even if the program doesn’t require one?

 We almost always encourage minimizing risk by submitting a test score.
-“Not submitting a standardized test score is only beneficial if all other measures work well, especially the grades,” shared a former Kellogg School of Management admissions officer on the Stacy Blackman Consulting team.
+“Not submitting a standardized test score is only beneficial if all other measures work well, especially the grades,” shared a former Kellogg School of Management admissions officer on the SBC team.

 “So, if you had stellar grades undergrad, the AdCom would probably be okay evaluating you without a test, if the program’s application requirements waive the test score.”